EmanuelMQueiroz/PGM/README.md

 ## GPA4.jl
 This file contains the implementation of the Projected Gradient Method equipped with Armijo linesearch along the projection arc.

-### Function GPA2
-Armijo linesearch along the projection arc.
+### Function GPA2 - Armijo linesearch along the projection arc

 #### Arguments